arangodb/arangojs/README.md

 `async cursor.some(fn): boolean`

-Rewinds and advances the cursor by applying the function *fn* to each value returned by the query until the cursor is exhausted or *fn* returns a value that evaluates to `true`.
+Advances the cursor by applying the function *fn* to each value in the cursor's remaining result list until the cursor is exhausted or *fn* returns a value that evaluates to `true`.

 Returns `true` if *fn* returned a value that evalutes to `true`, or `false` otherwise.